ghdl/ghdl/doc/quick_start/README.rst

   * Use :option:`--ieee=synopsys <--ieee>` if your design depends on a non-standard implementation of the IEEE library.

   * Use :option:`-fexplicit` and :option:`-frelaxed-rules` if needed.
-For instance when relaxing VHDL 2008's need for shared variables to be protected types, you can use ``--std=08 -frelaxed-rules``.
+For instance, if you would like to use VHDL 2008 and also use shared variables with an ordinary type (deprecated in VHDL 2000), you can use ``--std=08 -frelaxed-rules``.

 * Use :option:`--work=LIB_NAME <--work>` to analyze files into the ``LIB_NAME`` library.
   To use files analyzed to a different directory, give the path